Gemelovg/gemelovg.github.io/_posts/2022-08-20-Where-is-my-money-going.md

 14     269.99
 ```

-## We also have some empty spaces from the deposits column.
+## We also have some empty spaces (not a number) from the deposits column.
 Thets get rid of them.

 ```python
 bank.dropna(inplace=True)